rediris0523/rediris/README.md

 This makes the creative system evolvable: characters can grow, sleep, be repaired, return, split into branches, or be challenged by new candidates.

-## Relationship To Moirai-Era Work

-RedIris builds on prior Moirai-era public repository and hackathon/subnet experiment evidence.

-The safe lineage statement is:

-> RedIris builds from prior Moirai-era public repository and hackathon/subnet experiment evidence, and shifts the focus from distributed content generation to validated AI-native IP state transitions.

-This repository preserves the Moirai-era code structure because it already separates miner, validator, task center, and common Bittensor-facing utilities.
-RedIris adapts that foundation toward canon continuity, character performance, creative regression, and lifecycle governance.

-Inherited Moirai-era PDFs, images, and log screenshots are excluded from this public-clean package.
-See `docs/LEGACY_MATERIALS_EXCLUDED.md`.

 ## Repository Structure